RonanMartin/docker/README.md

+# -*- coding: utf-8 -*-
-# Docker Compose
+# Docker

 ### In this project, Docker Compose was used to run an application (HTML, CSS and JS) in an Apache container, and another multistage image (A binary of a GO application, combined with an Alpine Linux container).
 Also available are the Dockerfiles used in the two images, and the required application files.
-For Docker Compose the images were made available via Docker Hub.
+For Docker Compose the images were made available through Docker Hub.

 ...